JemmaStudios/KitBash_2/README.md

 WINDOWS USERS:
 Just download the KITBASH.EXE file and run kitbash.exe from a command line prompt.

-MAC OS USERS:
+MAC USERS:
-For now.
-Download the kitbash.cxx file.
-Then run...

-clang++ -std=c++11 -stdlib=libc++ kitbash.cxx  -o kitbash

-then I'm told to...

-chmod +x kitbash

-then you can run ./kitbash from a command line
+Download KITBASH and run ./kitbash from a command line.

+LINUX USERS:
+Download KITBASH and do whatever Linux users do...